Indonesia airline safety hurt by inadequate staff - sources

 "They have been very active in developing their plan," the source said.
 "They are making progress."

-But ICAO's auditors would not return to check on the country's progress or run a fresh assessment until the majority of problems found in a previous audit have been fixed.
+But ICAO's auditors would not return to check on progress or run a fresh assessment until the majority of problems found in a previous audit have been fixed.

-In the audit carried out in May 2014, Indonesia scored below the global average in each of eight categories.
-The vast majority of countries score above average on at least some categories.
+In the audit carried out in May 2014, Indonesia scored below the average in all of eight categories.
+Most countries score above average in at least some categories.

 But the audit did not flag any specific "significant safety concerns", the most serious problems.
 Thailand's most recent audit, for example, uncovered significant safety concerns, prompting several nearby countries to stop its airlines from adding new routes.